Ulcerative colitis is a chronic condition that develops over several stages, including mild, moderate, and severe.

 Specific symptom progression

 Symptoms of UC increase in severity with each stage of the disease.
-Symptoms that increase as the disease progresses can include the
+Symptoms that worsen as the disease progresses can include the

-- tenesmus, which causes the urge to pass stool despite not needing to
+- tenesmus, which is the urge to pass stool despite not needing to

-- malaise, a general feeling of discomfort, illness, or fatigue
+- malaise, which is a general feeling of discomfort, illness, or fatigue

 - weight loss